-Cash flows from operating activities for the three months ended March 31, 2021 increased by \$7.6 million as compared to the same period in the prior year.
+Cash flows from operating activities for the six months ended June 30, 2021 increased by \$20.7 million as compared to the same period in the prior year.
 We generally expect cash flows from operating activities to increase each year as we continue to acquire additional properties.
-However, some of these increases in the current year were offset by the effect of three dispositions of investment properties completed during 2020.
+However, some of these increases in the current year were offset by the effect of three dispositions of real estate investments completed during 2020, including the payment of \$7.8 million of taxes related to the sale of Bishop's Square in April 2020.
 Additionally, cash flows from operating activities were higher in the current year since no performance participation allocation was paid to our Advisor during 2021.
-We paid a performance participation allocation to our Advisor of \$7.7 million in 2020 earned by our Advisor during 2019.
+We paid a performance participation allocation to our Advisor of \$7.7 million in 2020, which was earned by our Advisor during 2019.